maratai/craftery/fiber_arts/fiber_arts.md

 - Nålbinding needles, various, from friends and family.
 - niddy noddy - mine was an extra with the Ashford Traveller, cleverly made of PVC pipe!
 - pickup sticks, various.
+- The Saori WX60 floor loom has a built-in bobbin winder!
 - [Strauch](http://strauchfiber.com/index.php) drum carder, obtained secondhand.
 Works beautifully.

 # Dyeing